 Concerns About Odds

 Some slots players are wary about sticking to one game or casino.
 They worry that being a loyal customer will affect their odds – Not so, all players whether new or established have the same chances of winning.
 What about the casino being able to tamper with your game algorithm so as to tip the odds in favour of the house?
 The technical possibilities do exist however no regulated casino, whether online or land based, would take such a risk.
 If they were caught partaking in such activities, they would be shut down in an instant.
 Therefore it is in your best interest to only play with regulated casinos.
 Licensing and regulation information should be displayed on the casino website.

-In the majority of cases, when a player complains about the odds of a slots game, it is because they are upset about losing.
+In the majority of cases, when a player complains about slot machine odds, it is because they are upset about losing.
 Remember that your odds of winning are completely random and it can take millions of spins before you hit the jackpot or winning combination.
 The theoretical percentage is really that anything can happen.
-As they say, it's the luck of the draw, so make sure you play sensibly and remember it's just a game so have fun with it!
+As they say, it’s the luck of the draw, so make sure you play sensibly and remember it’s just a game so have fun with it!